 Allows you to stay up to date when wearing your training computer in your everyday life.
-You will receive audio or vibration alerts from incoming calls, messages and push notifications from social media apps and see them on the display of your training computer.
+You will receive alerts from incoming calls, messages and push notifications from social media apps and see them on the display of your training computer.

 During training you can see who’s calling and decide if you want to pick up or keep on enjoying your workout.